octobercms/docs/3.x/element/form/widget-relation.md

 **scope** | applies a [query scope method](../../extend/database/model.md) to the **related form model**, can be a model method name or a static PHP class method (`Class::method`).
 **defaultSort** | sets a default sorting column and direction, supports a string for the column name or an array with keys `column` and `direction`.
 The direction can be `asc` for ascending (default) or `desc` for descending order.
 **useController** | automatically detects if this field configured with [Relation Controller behavior](../../extend/forms/relation-controller.md) and use it.
 Default: `true`
-**controller** | specifies an array to manually configure integration with the [Relation Controller behavior](../../extend/forms/relation-controller.md).

 Use the `nameFrom` property to customize the label used for the related record.